TIMELINE - News Corp and the phone-hacking scandal

-Here is a look at the major events on News Corporation in the past six months.
+Here is a timeline of the major events in the British phone-hacking scandal since last July:

 July 4, 2011 - A lawyer for the family of murdered schoolgirl Milly Dowler says police have told him that her voicemail messages had been hacked, possibly by a News of the World investigator.